francisco-barros-dev/francisco-barros-dev/README.md

 I also love games, soccer(football) and coding. <br />
 I have a degree in System Analysis and Development in Fatec São Paulo, so you can always talk to me about technology or something.

-- 🔭 I’m currently working with <strong> Javascript, Typescript, Python, React and NodeJS </strong>
+- 🔭 I’m currently working with <strong> Javascript, Typescript, Python and NodeJS </strong>

 <br />